 Steak with Kimchi Butter Recipe

-1. To make the Kimchi Butter - combine the kimchi, miso paste and butter (you can chop the kimchi by hand or add everything in a food processor give it a good whiz).
+- Combine the kimchi, miso paste and butter (you can chop the kimchi by hand or add everything in a food processor give it a good whiz).
 Store Kimchi Butter in a jar or make a log (see photos above).